yira97/Yiran/README/README.En.md

-Certainly!
-Below is the English version of your README document.

 # Yiran

 This is a blog system that I developed in my spare time, consisting of an admin-oriented blog backend system and a visitor-oriented frontend system.
 Though the project adopts the traditional server-side rendering model, it features a separated frontend and backend project structure.
 Both web systems use RESTful APIs to access API services without touching the database or business logic.